 Mount Auburn’s landscape is composed of a diverse array of plants and trees that come into bloom at different times and in different seasons.
-See both a calendar and a list view of What’s in Bloom below:

-What’s in Bloom: Week of October 9, 2017
+What’s in Bloom: Week of November 4, 2019

-Japanese anemone, Anemone hupehensis, @ Main office
+Japanese anemone, Anemone hupehensis, several locations

 ‘The Fairy’ rose, Rosa ‘The Fairy’, @ Sphinx